AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/contacts.md

 Other methods marked as open can be overridden to implement a custom logic.

-### Get the number of unread contacts' system notifications // TODO:获取联系人系统通知未读数
+### Get the number of unread friend requests

+You can get the number of unread friend requests shown on the top of contact list page:

 ```kotlin
 val systemConversation = EaseNotificationMsgManager.getInstance().getConversation()